Value numbering: Global value numbering

 Without copy propagation, CSE would not eliminate the recomputation assigned to f, but even a poor GVN algorithm should discover and eliminate this redundancy.

-SSA form is required to perform GVN so that false $\left\{ \text{variable name} \mapsto \text{value number} \right\}$ mappings are not created.
+In IRs and source languages where rebinding (assigning to the same variable more than once) is possible, SSA form is required to perform GVN so that false $\left\{ \text{variable name} \mapsto \text{value number} \right\}$ mappings are not created.

 Local value numbering

 Local value numbering (LVN) is a compiler optimization that aims to find multiple instances of equivalent expressions (i.e. expressions which yield the same result) and replace them with the first occurrence.
 LVN is a local optimization, meaning that unlike global value numbering, it operates on a single basic block at a time.

 Local value numbering works by assigning a unique number to each operation and remembering these associations.
 Subsequent instructions are then looked up and, in case an identical instruction has already been registered, replaced with the previous instruction's result.
 For example: